tsnellgrove/dark_castle3/doc/to_do.md

 - Create / update program documentation

 - TBD: Machine coding clean-up
+	- Maybe make Burt an object before making all the machine changes??
 	- TBD: Machine 2.0 improvement ideas:
+		- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
+		- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
 		- Have simple, single-test / single-action 'Primative' Conditions and Results: prim_cond and prim_result
 		- Composed Conditions & Results: comp_cond / comp_result == AND / OR of multiple primatives
 		- All results capable of Buffering (rename Result classes appropriately)